macesari/SOMAS/README.md

 - The file SOMAS_instructions_V1.0_Aug25.pdf, which contains the detailed information on how to run the executable.
 Please follow them carefully to make SOMAS run locally

  ## Citation
- Please cite the manuscript [TO BE ADDED] when using SOMAS in your research.
+ Please cite the manuscript "SOMAS – an open-source software for the analysis of muscle activity during sleep" (https://doi.org/10.1016/j.sleep.2026.108791) when using SOMAS in your research.

  ## Issue report
  Please use the github issue report to communicate bugs/problems with SOMAS.
 Feel also free to contact the first author and last authors (Matteo Cesari - matteo.cesari@i-med.ac.at, Alessandro Silvani - alessandro.silvani3@unibo.it) for any inquiry.